orbs-network/orbs-contract-sdk/README.md

 }
 ```

-To increment the counter by 75 type in the terminal the commands:
+To increment the counter by 75, please type in the terminal:

 ```
 gamma-cli send-tx -i add-25.json gamma-cli send-tx -i add-25.json gamma-cli send-tx -i add-25.json
 ```
->  'send-tx' is used when the smart contract method  may change the the contract state.
+>  `send-tx` is used when the smart contract method may change contract's state.
    The transaction will be added to the blockchain under consensus.

 ### 4. Read the counter value

-Write the contract's method arguments in a json file named `get.json`
+Write the contract's method arguments in a json file named [`get.json`](https://github.com/orbs-network/orbs-contract-sdk/blob/master/go/examples/counter/test/get.json):

 ```json
 {